-Written in style by the TCM expert, Dr. Nat Kringoudis:
+Written in style by a TCM expert.

 “Ever wondered if it’s actually possible to leave your libido behind?
 Like you’ve come back from two weeks in the Bahamas, but for some reason, it wasn’t packed back in your suitcase?
 And of course, who actually asks the question “where has my sex drive gone?”.
 Lucky I like to stay true to form and debunk the myths nobody really wants to talk about.
 Let’s talk about sex baby!

 From a TCM viewpoint, the kidney energy plays a huge role in libido and the ‘urge.’
 When the kidney function is lacking, most likely from a result of poor lifestyle choices, we can experience all kinds of whacky symptoms, especially in the sex drive department.
 Of course, from a physiological perspective, low hormones in general or hormone imbalance can rapidly lead to everything but climax.
 Hormones are the driving force and influence for all body functions, especially sexual function.
 And of course, nothing is a one-size fits all – taking out shares in your local oyster farm isn’t necessarily going to fire things up.

 It’s important to note that one of the main reasons I see poor libido in the clinic is the pill.
 The pill for many women lessens their libido (ironic really!) as it disrupts normal hormone function.
 Because of the hormone suppression that stops ovulation, there is a direct influence on sex drive.
 This can continue for women for up to 4 years after ceasing its use.